Ellen's Kitchen HomePage

 1

 USE GLASS OR METAL CUPS AND BOWLS, THE DYE WILL ENTER CRAZING IN CHINA OR PLASTIC AND BE PERMANENT.
 Use a separate disposable plastic or stainless steel spoon in each color.
 Cover the egg completely and rotate it with the spoon if you want an even color.
-Put down newspaper, dyes will discolor Formica or wood.
 If /when you get dye on your hands or surfaces, use a solution of 1 part bleach with 5 parts of water to rinse it.
 Food color dyed eggs are NOT completely colorfast, and will run color onto hands or baskets if they get wet.
+You can reduce running by rubbing in a light coating of vegetable oil after they dry.

 Using food coloring, you get the best result if you dye the eggs hot, straight out of the cooking pot, then drain.
-If you are dying several eggs in the container, they will form a layer of bubbles, stir gently until the bubbles let go so you can get a more even color.
+If you are dying several eggs in the container, they will form a layer of bubbles, so stir gently until the bubbles let go so you can get a more even color.

 SINGLE COLOR